AddisonFP/Biped-Motor-Control/README.md

   <img src="mediafolder/kneelskinda.gif" alt="Stick Fig" width="400"/><img src="mediafolder/controls(kneelskinda).png" alt="Stick Fig" width="400"/>
 </p>

 The above two figures tell us more about some issues we might be having.
-The top figure where our stick figure starts hot yoga demonstrates that depending on the conditions the inequality strengths are not costly enough to be inforced.
+The top figure where our stick figure starts hot yoga demonstrates that depending on the conditions the inequality strengths are not costly enough to be enforced.
 In the lower figure the stick figure finds some floating equilibrium where it's not standing on 0 as we desire but lower this suggests that the state is not evolving properly in the y direction, the velocity in y is somehow negative even though the conditions for the feet to be on the ground are cleared.

 ## Analysis